Sniadekk/rpi-home-radio/README.md

 ```
 and that should be it!
 <p>Be patient.
 Compiling all of the code might take some time on RPi</p>
+<p>If there is anything wrong with the installation script - please inform me or submit a PR!</p>
 ## Getting started

 In order to turn on the application simply go to the rusty-radio directory and